Pratap-Kakoli/Trends-of-Email-Market/README.md

 # Trends-of-Email-Market
-##Name :- Pratap Mahata
+## Name :- Pratap Mahata
 AICTE Internship Student Registration ID) : STU63e97a4db9f371676245581
-#Aim :-
+# Aim:-
-##This project aims to explore the effectiveness of email marketing in India by studying customer behavior, demographics, and engagement trends.
+## This project aims to explore the effectiveness of email marketing in India by studying customer behavior, demographics, and engagement trends.
 This exploration will enable businesses to develop more personalized and impactful marketing campaigns.
 #Objective:-
 ##This project aims to analyze the trends in email marketing within the Indian market.
 By leveraging customer profile data, the study aims to identify patterns and insights that can optimize email marketing strategies, enhance customer engagement, and improve conversion rates.
 #Tools Used:-